 Known also as a whipper snipper, weed-whacker or weed-whip, the line trimmer is a handy addition to the shed, allowing you to tackle areas where you can’t use a lawn mower, or even tackle the whole yard if you only have a small patch to take care of.
 Generally available in both electric and petrol models, you have plenty of options to choose from for the next time the grass gets away from you.
 But which model should you spend your hard-earned money on?

-Thankfully, Canstar Blue has looked to cut down the amount of time you spend looking, surveying close to 400 Australian adults about their recent line trimmer purchases to see which brands are proving a cut above the rest.
-In our inaugural line trimmer ratings, lawncare giant Stihl has taken out top spot, earning five-star reviews for maintenance & servicing, reliability & performance, fuel economy/battery life, and most importantly, overall customer satisfaction.
+Thankfully, Canstar Blue has looked to cut down the amount of time you spend looking, surveying more than 300 Australian adults for feedback on their recent line trimmer purchases to see which brands are proving a cut above the rest.
+Lawncare giant Stihl was rated best for the second year in a row, rating five stars for overall customer satisfaction and in other key areas.

-Read on as we explore what the five brands in our 2019 review have to offer, before going into detail about what you should look for in a good whipper snipper.
+Read on as we explore what the four brands in our 2020 review have to offer, before going into detail about what you should look for in a good whipper snipper.

 Founded almost 100 years, German brand Stihl is a mainstay with the yard work market, offering a range of products to help with jobs around the house, including chainsaws, pressure cleaners, hand tools, as well as gardening equipment such as hedge trimmers and line trimmers.
-Offering a wide range of line trimmers, from affordable electric models for small lawns to the Professional Series for those who have plenty of lawn to tackle, Stihl’s products are available at Stihl retailers around Australia, as well as at hardware retailers.
+Offering a wide range of line trimmers, from affordable electric models for small lawns to the Professional Series for those who have tough grass and strong scrub to tackle, Stihl’s products are available at Stihl retailers around Australia, as well as at hardware retailers like Bunnings.

 While better-known for its range of two and four-wheel vehicles, Honda has expanded into multiple markets that require an engine, including tools such as lawn mowers and whipper snippers.
 Available to purchase either through the Honda website or through a hardware or power equipment retailer, Honda line trimmers are generally more expensive than many of its competitors, but may be better-suited for those who have plenty to trim, or are passionate about their lawn care.

-Honda’s most affordable model, the UMS425 Brush cutter, includes a bent shaft apparently for easier manoeuvrability around the yard, perhaps making it ideal for those with tight spaces or sharp corners.
+Honda’s most affordable model, the UMS425 Brush Cutter (pictured), includes a bent shaft apparently for easier manoeuvrability around the yard, perhaps making it ideal for those with tight spaces or sharp corners.
 Also featuring a 0.55L fuel tank and four-stroke engine, the UMS425 comes equipped with a loop handle and anti-vibration padding so that you’re not left sore after tackling the lawn.
+It retails for about $339 RRP*.

 Sold exclusively through Bunnings, Japanese manufacturer Ryobi has been in the power tool market for close to 80 years, offering a wide range of products for any projects you might have in and around the house.
 When it comes to whipper snippers, Ryobi’s range consists of both electric and petrol-fuelled models, with the range split into brush cutters and line trimmers, allowing you to narrow down your search depending on how much lawn you have to tackle.

-Ryobi’s electric range is further split into 18V and 36V models, with the introductory 18V One+ featuring an adjustable shaft seemingly for easy use and control, a fold out edge guide to give you that manicured look, as well as an auto spool feed to take the guesswork out of sorting out the trimming line.
-The One+ is also available as a kit, coming with a Fast Charger and 4.0Ah Battery to keep you going during those big jobs.
-If you’re after something with a bit more grunt to it, the 36V Ryobi models may be more your speed, offering a similar output to a 25cc petrol engine.
-Selected 36V models also come equipped with Expand-It capabilities, allowing you to turn your whipper snipper into six other power tools, including a hedge trimmer and blower, ideal for those looking to tackle all areas of the backyard.
+Ryobi’s electric range is further split mostly into 18V and 36V models, with the introductory 18V One+ ($149 RRP*) featuring an adjustable shaft seemingly for easy use and control, a fold out edge guide to give you that manicured look, as well as an auto spool feed to take the guesswork out of sorting out the trimming line.
+The One+ is also available as a kit, coming with a fast charger and 2.0Ah battery to keep you going during those big jobs.
+If you’re after something with a bit more grunt to it, the 36V Ryobi models may be more your speed, offering a similar output to a 25CC petrol engine.
+Selected 36V models also come equipped with ‘Expand-It’ capabilities, allowing you to turn your whipper snipper into six other power tools, including a hedge trimmer and blower, ideal for those looking to tackle all areas of the backyard.

 Another brand primarily found in Bunnings, Australian-brand Ozito has been a mainstay within the power tool market, offering hand tools, garden tools and power cleaning options for households to use on DIY projects.
 Focussing on electric line trimmers, the Ozito range can be purchased individually, or as a package if you’re looking to kit out your garden shed.

 For those after something a bit more powerful, Ozito also offers 500W and 600W line trimmers.
-The 500W model (LTR-529) includes a rotating head and edging wheel to help you spruce up all areas of your yard, while the 600W model (LTR-630) features an automatic line feed and 320mm cutting diameter.
+The 500W model (LTR-529) includes a rotating head and edging wheel to help you spruce up all areas of your yard.
 All Ozito models come with a three-year replacement warranty, allowing you to attack your backyard with peace of mind.

 Founded over 100 years ago, Japanese brand Makita produces a variety of power tools, with a focus on electric and cordless models.
 Its tools are available at hardware retailers including Bunnings, along with a number of other retailers, which can be found via Makita’s Retailer Locator available on its website.